haidarim/LPIC1/LPIC1.md

 - `lsmod`: list all existing modules in the system, and other information related to each module.
 Note: used by column indicates how many subsystem uses the module right now in the kernel e.g. 0 indicates the specified module is not used by any one.

--`rmmod <name of module>`: to remove a module.
+- `rmmod <name of module>`: to remove a module.

--`modprobe <name of the module>`: similar to `insmod` is used to insert/add a module into kernel. but `modprobe` is more easy to use, the user only need to type the name of module, but using `insmod` the user should give the path of the module.
+- `modprobe <name of the module>`: similar to `insmod` is used to insert/add a module into kernel. but `modprobe` is more easy to use, the user only need to type the name of module, but using `insmod` the user should give the path of the module.

 ex: to add the `iwlwifi` which is the module related to all wifi derivers: